Lifestyle trends and media: Celebrity-endorsed beauty and health products

 Research suggests that there is a link between the product itself and the image of the celebrity.
-The celebrity, in this case, indeed acts as a symbol of the product.
 The physical attractiveness of the celebrity endorser improves the appearance of the product, or rather, the advertisement.
-In simpler terms, it makes a bigger impact on the audience if "the characteristics of the product 'match-up' with the image conveyed by the celebrity," as suggested by Kamins' research.
+In simpler terms, advertising may be more effective if "the characteristics of the product 'match-up' with the image conveyed by the celebrity," as suggested by Kamins' research.
 He continues, "This 'match-up' hypothesis suggests that the visual imagery contained in the ad conveys information over and above that contained in explicit verbal arguments."
-A journal notes that the match up hypothesis "specifies that perceivers distinguish multiple types of good looks, and that in advertising, certain beauty ideals are more appropriately paired with specific products than with others."
-Another journal further explains, "In the match-up hypothesis, the message conveyed by the image of the celebrity and the message about the product ought to converge in effective advertisements."
+The match-up hypothesis "specifies that perceivers distinguish multiple types of good looks, and that in advertising, certain beauty ideals are more appropriately paired with specific products than with others."
+Kahle and Homer write, "In the match-up hypothesis, the message conveyed by the image of the celebrity and the message about the product ought to converge in effective advertisements."

-However, research also notes that physical attractiveness is the key detail when analyzing consumer behavior.
+Research also notes that physical attractiveness is the key detail when analyzing consumer behavior.
 If a celebrity is less than attractive according to society's standards, the advertising campaign may potentially be less effective.
 Still, advertisements starring celebrities are generally effective due to their popularity and presence in media.

-There are times when physical attractiveness of the celebrity is not relevant, and that is when the product showcased in the advertisement does not claim to enhance the consumer's appearance.
+There are times when physical attractiveness of the celebrity is not relevant, such as when the product showcased in the advertisement does not claim to enhance the consumer's appearance.
 Under this circumstance, the "match-up" hypothesis does not apply because the product is not particularly attractive.
 Attractive products include luxurious sports cars, designer clothing, anti-aging products, beauty products (i.e. foundation that smooths fine lines, blemishes, pigmentation, and promises a flawless canvas onto which the rest of a woman's makeup may be applied), hair care (i.e. shampoos, conditioners, and shine-enhancing serums that boast rare ingredients and professional results), modern-day technology products such as everything Apple produces (iPhone, Mac computers) and the brands that strive to mimic these products' sleek appearances, etc. "Unattractive" products include toilet paper, household cleaning items, groceries and food, personal hygiene products, music, movies, etc. Though, it can be debated that music and movies do not depend on the attractiveness of its performers; attractiveness vs. talent in the respected fields depends on many factors regarding the consumers, such as age and gender.

 B. Zafer Erdogan says, "Because of their fame, celebrities serve not only to create and maintain attention, but also to achieve high recall rates for marcoms messages (marketing communication) in today's highly cluttered environments."
 This serves as proof that advertising agencies use celebrities to cut through the clutter that is mass media.
 Having celebrities in their advertising campaigns helps them promote their products in the sense that notable figures are what gets the attention of the public, rather than the product itself.